Best Cheap Health Insurance in Kansas for 2026

 Ambetter sells the cheapest medical insurance in Wichita.

-But if you live in Topeka or Lawrence, Oscar has the most affordable Silver plan.
-In some other parts of Kansas, Aetna is the cheapest option.
+But if you live in the Kansas City metro area, Topeka or Lawrence, Oscar has the most affordable Silver plan.
+Oscar and Ambetter have the cheapest coverage for more than nine in 10 Kansans.

 Just because a company sells the cheapest Silver plan in your area doesn't mean it's the cheapest for you.
-It's a good idea to compare health insurance plans to find your best coverage and price.
+It's a good idea to compare health insurance plans to find the best coverage and price for you.

 Cheapest health insurance plan by KS county